blasejlondono/blasejlondono.github.io/_projects/1.fridge/index.md

 ---
 layout: post
 title: Thermoacoustic Refrigerator
-description: (IN PROGRESS) Managing a small team of 3 undergraduate engineering students, building a thermoacoustic refrigerator on a $500 budget provided by IEEE-HKN, advised by Professor Prabhakar Bandaru and Christopher Fitzhugh, an Apple Product Design Engineer.
+description: (IN PROGRESS) Managing a small team of 3 undergraduate engineering students, building a thermoacoustic refrigerator on a $500 budget provided by IEEE-HKN.
+Advised by Professor Prabhakar Bandaru and Apple Product Design Engineer Christopher Fitzhugh.
 skills:
 - ANSYS Fluent
 - Onshape